omnilib/attribution/.github/issue_template.md

 * OS:
 * Python version:
 * attribution version:
-* Can you repro on master?
+* Can you repro on main?
 * Can you repro in a clean virtualenv?